There were a variety of optional tours and activities available on Tuesday 17 September before the Conference sessions began on Wednesday.

 Location: Cairns Museum, Cnr Abbott and Shields Sts, Cairns

-This event will include a Welcome to Country by the Traditional Owners and be an opportunity to meet other Conference attendees with drinks and nibbles provided.
+This event was an opportunity to meet other Conference attendees with drinks and nibbles provided.